DXHeroes/knowledge-base-content/practices/software_documentation.md

 - [Long Feedback Loops](/problems/long-feedback-loops)
 - [Disconnect Between Business and IT](/problems/disconnect-between-business-and-it)

-## How to Implement the Software Documentation
+## How to Implement Software Documentation

 1. **Hire a tech writer**
    If it is possible, hire a technical writer and let them take care of your software documentation.